 - Iliacus is connected to its base on the front.

-Connection of fibrous capsule at the upper end of femur: Anteriorly it’s connected to the intertrochanteric line but posteriorly it’s connected about 1 cm medial to the intertrochanteric crest.
+The connection of fibrous capsule at the upper end of femur: Anteriorly it’s connected to the intertrochanteric line but posteriorly it’s connected about 1 cm medial to the intertrochanteric crest.
 Thus, the lateral part of the posterior outermost layer of the neck of femur is extracapsular and its medial half is intracapsular.

 - Essentially the shaft of femur presents 3 surfaces- anterior, medial, and lateral and 3 edges- medial, lateral, and posterior.